 However, you may notice that there is one gap in the sequence: where is KELT-5?

-The is a fascinating story, which we hope to provide to the community some time in 2019.
+The is a fascinating story, which we hope to provide to the community some time soon.
 In short, KELT-5 is a star that we are mostly certain does in fact host a transiting planet, but for a number of reasons has been nearly impossible to definitively confirm.
 We are now in the process of writing up the work we have done on this system, and will release all our observations to the community in a paper describing KELT-5 as a likely planet discovery.

 (Phys.org)—An international team of astronomers reports the discovery of a new "hot Jupiter" exoplanet with a short orbital period of just three and a half days.
 The newly detected giant planet, designated KELT-20b, circles a rapidly rotating star known as HD 185603 (or KELT-20).
 The finding was presented in a paper published July 5 on arXiv.org....
 Read More